Futaba Sakura: Appearances

 During the events of Persona 5, an IT company president begins using the Medjed label to threaten to out the Phantom Thieves, the hero group of the game, in order to stop them from continuing going after high-profile people.
 The Phantom Thieves do this by going into Palaces and stealing the owner's Treasure, a representation of corrupted desires; upon stealing the Treasure, it causes the owner's heart to change.
 Futaba also discovers that the characters Joker, Ryuji, Morgana, Ann, Yusuke, and Makoto are the Phantom Thieves due to a covert listening device she planted at Leblanc, where Joker lives and the Phantom Thieves often congregate.
 She then anonymously tries to get them to steal her own heart, threatening to out them if they don't do so.
-While she tries to cancel after they tried to learn more about her, they discover her identity.
+While she tries to cancel after they tried to learn more about her, they deduce her identity and continue to approach her because "Medjed" is still threatening them.
 They discover the situation from Sojiro, and eventually gain access to her Palace, represented as a tomb in the desert commanded by the Shadow version of herself.
 They eventually make it through her Palace, encountering a cognitive version of Wakaba, who takes on the form of a sphinx.
 Futaba then realizes that she has a strange app on her phone, allowing her to enter the Palace in the same way the Phantom Thieves did.
 She encounters her own Shadow, who helps her remember how unusual her mother's death was.
 This causes her to awaken to her Persona, Necronomicon, and she helps the Phantom Thieves defeat Cognitive Wakaba by serving as support.
 After defeating her, Wakaba returns to normal, expressing her love for Futaba before disappearing.
 They return to the real world, hacking the fake Medjed to take their website down.